-Out here in the boonies, it can be difficult to find good stuff.
+Out here in the boonies, it can be difficult to find the good stuff.
 Anybody knows to go to Amazon or Ebay or to buy it in Paris and have it shipped.
 I do all that, then I watch Netflix when neither French TV nor the Freebox have anything good on.
 The world isn’t local any more.
 But sometimes you want something that reflects a sense of place — this specific place, the one where you happen to find yourself.
-Here are some places I have found around here where the stuff and the people are so good that it just doesn’t make sense to go elsewhere.
+Here are some places I have found in and around Vendee where the stuff and the people are so good that it just doesn’t make sense to go elsewhere.

 Couleurs & Co.: Rosnay.
 Mathias sells furniture refurbished in a pretty high-end shabby chic style, both the old-school wooden variety and the new-school more industrial look.
 I’m no shabby chic fan but I do like his stuff.
 He sells at a number of locations and also through retailers, notably on the Ile de Ré.
 He doesn’t have a shop with regular hours but once in a while he has an open house at his workshop.
 Location and other info are on his web site.